December 26, 1519 – February 3, 1520

 But, sadly for Solís and his men, these ones were different.
 Very different.
 Lurid reports that would soon spread widely back in Europe told how the rest of the Spanish sailors looked on in horror from their ships while the natives picked up clubs and bashed the landing party to death without giving them the chance to say a word.
 Then the real horrors began, as the natives proceeded to cut the bodies to pieces, throw them onto their cooking fires, and eat them, all of this brutality likewise taking place in full view of the ships standing offshore.
 Deciding that prudence was the better part of valor, those men who had remained with the ships raised their sails and hightailed it out of there before night fell, having no wish to face an ambush from these people who had made it so abundantly clear that they, for one, did not wish to be friends.
 No European returned to the Mar Dulce in the four years that followed.

-Now, though, Magellan was about to do just that, in order to find out once and for all whether João de Lisboa’s theory that it could represent a route all the way to the Pacific Ocean was correct.
+Now, though, Magellan was about to do just that, in order to find out once and for all whether João de Lisboa’s theory that it could represent a route all the way through the continent was correct.
 Although his officers and crew were understandably unnerved by the prospect of visiting this region of purportedly savage cannibals, they were also excited about what they saw as an approaching moment of truth for the expedition as a whole.
 If Lisboa proved trustworthy, success might shortly be theirs, and with it untold riches.

 They were now leaving the relatively known parts of the New World behind, sailing into waters that only a handful of intrepid explorers had traversed before them.
 The days grew longer and longer as the ships glided southward at a healthy clip.
 The short nights were a relief in a way, given that, even for the most seasoned sailors — indeed, perhaps especially for them — the sight of the night sky in these antipodean climes was an unnerving one.
 The constellations they had known all their lives were gone — even Ursa Major, that Great Bear of the heavens, who, as Homer had sung, “alone is denied a plunge in the ocean’s baths.”
 By way of compensation, the magnificent Southern Cross, which Homer had known but which had been lost to and forgotten by more recent generations of Europeans due to the inexorable precession of the equinoxes, now shined down on the transplanted Northerners in its full splendor once again.